 Another reason why Horus is such a famous god is because of his conflict with the god Seth, or Set, who was considered to be the god of the desert.
 In this conflict, Horus and Seth fought over control of Egypt, and when Horus eventually beat Seth in a boat race, Seth stepped aside and handed the throne to Horus.

 This is significant because it reinforces the connection between the gods and the pharaohs.
-Horus wins control over Egypt, and Horus is the king, so, therefore, the king rules over all of Egypt and the world.
+Horus wins control over Egypt, and Horus is the king, whose purpose was to bring peace and harmony to Upper and Lower Egypt.